Monoculture (computer science): Conditions to suboptimal convergence

 there exists a $\theta_A>\theta_H$ such that both firms prefer using the sherd algorithmic ranking even though the social welfare is higher when both use the human evaluators.
 In other words - regardless of the accuracy of the human rankers there exists a more accurate algorithm whose introduction leads to suboptimal monoculture convergence.

-The implications of this theorem is that under these conditions, firms will chose to use the algorithmic ranking even though that the correlated nature of algorithmic monocultures degrades total social welfare.
+The implications of this theorem is that under these conditions, firms will choose to use the algorithmic ranking even though that the correlated nature of algorithmic monocultures degrades total social welfare.
 Even though algorithmic rankings are more accurate.

 The first condition on $\mathcal{F}_\theta$ (Preference for the first position) is equivalent to a preference of firms to have independent ranking (in our setting - non algorithmic).
 This means that a firm should prefers independent ranking methods given all else is equal.

 The intuition behind preference for weaker competition is that when a candidate is removed (hired by a different firm), the best remaining candidate is better in expectation when the removed candidate is chosen based on a less accurate ranking.
 Thus, a firm should always prefer that its competitors would be less accurate.

 These conditions are met for $\mathcal{F}_\theta$ that is the Mallows Model distributions and some types of random utility models (Gaussian or Laplacian noise).